vega/vega-lite/README.md

 Vega-Lite provides a higher-level grammar for visual analysis, comparable to ggplot or Tableau, that generates complete [Vega](https://vega.github.io/) specifications.

 Vega-Lite specifications consist of simple mappings of variables in a data set to visual encoding channels such as position (`x`,`y`), `size`, `color` and `shape`.
-These mappings are then translated into a detailed visualization specifications in the form of a Vega specification.
-Vega-Lite produces default values for visualization components (e.g., scales, axes, and legends) in the output Vega specification using rule-based approach, but users can explicit specify these properties to override default values.
+These mappings are then translated into detailed visualization specifications in the form of Vega specification language.
+Vega-Lite produces default values for visualization components (e.g., scales, axes, and legends) in the output Vega specification using a rule-based approach, but users can explicit specify these properties to override default values.

 __Try using Vega-Lite in the online [Vega Editor](http://vega.github.io/vega-editor/?mode=vega-lite)__.